Dylan-Kentish/golang-Sandbox/README.md

 # golang Sandbox (code examples)

 This project doesn't have any specifc goals.
 I aim to use this repository to document any specific problems I face whilst developing in go.
-I will use this space to expreiment with different solutions and verify the behaviour (perhaps incorporating unit tests).
+I will use this space to experiment with different solutions and verify the behaviour (perhaps incorporating unit tests).

 ---